Contact & Members

 David Kessler is an Honorary Fellow in Grief Research and Engagement at the University of Bristol.
 He is an internationally recognised grief expert, writer and public speaker, with decades of work supporting bereaved people and his own personal experiences of loss.
 He is the author of six books, including Finding Meaning: The Sixth Stage of Grief and On Grief and Grieving (co-written with Elisabeth Kübler-Ross).
 David’s work has been featured in the New York Times, Los Angeles Times, Business Week, and Life Magazine, and on CNN, Fox, NBC, PBS, and CBS.
 For more about David, visit his website, grief.com

-Dr Anne Baden-Daintree
+Dr Anne Ismay

-Anne Baden-Daintree‘s research is concerned with end-of-life care in fiction, photography, poetry and film related to HIV/AIDS, with a focus on domestic space.
+Anne Ismay’s research is concerned with end-of-life care in fiction, photography, poetry and film related to HIV/AIDS, with a focus on domestic space.
 She also works more broadly on literary and creative responses to grief and bereavement from the medieval to the present day, and has developed and taught undergraduate units on The Art of Grief, and Representing HIV/AIDS.

 Dr Jenny Birchall